 Two things changed, perhaps with a causal relationship, beginning with the Davies family’s purchase of the old Jacob Schram estate in Calistoga, on the slopes of Diamond Mountain.
 Schram, a German immigrant had been somewhat successful in the 19th Century, shipping his “hock” and “Chablis” to the East Coast, and had dug huge caves into the side of the mountain, which would later become perfect for the vast amounts of storage a sparkling wine house must maintain.
 In 1965, Schramsberg produced its first wine, and it rocketed into the national spotlight when President Nixon used it in the 1972 “Toast to Peace” with China’s Premier Zhou Enlai, with a young Barbara Walters informing the country on television that this California “blank da blank” was well-received.

 In 1973, seeing opportunity in California, Moët and Chandon set up Domaine Chandon; Roeder established Roederer Estate in ’82, and Taittinger followed with Domaine Carneros in 1987.
 All have continued to grow, and despite using words like “Domaine” and “Estate” have generally followed a negociant model, purchasing fruit from a variety of sites across the region (that is not to denigrate their estate holdings, which in some cases are quite a large source).
-At the turn of the millennium, however, as the Grower Champagnes of Pierre Gimonnet and others began to work their way across the Atlantic, and the voice of our own Terry Thiese advocating them, the opportunity to find inspiration in a different methodology for sparkling was presented.
+At the turn of the millennium, however, as the Grower Champagnes of Pierre Gimonnet and others began to work their way across the Atlantic, the opportunity to find inspiration in a different methodology for sparkling was presented.

 The Caraccioli family have been farmers in the Salinas Valley for generations, and in 2006 Gary convinced his brother Phil and his uncle Jim to take some of the acreage they had in the Santa Lucia Highlands AVA, that wasn’t really suitable for most kinds of agriculture, and turn it into a vineyard.
 The idea of producing sparkling wine was there in the early days, but when they were introduced to a Monterey retiree, the plan to make a single-site sparkling wine was solidified.